DaveParillo/cisc187-reader/docs/_sources/string+vector/byte_string.rst.txt

 on strings (character strings and byte strings) in the standard library.
 Various operations, such as copying, concatenation, tokenization, and searching are supported.

-The complete list of :string:`byte string functions </byte>` is available from cppreference.com.
+The complete list of :cpp:`byte string functions <string/byte>` is available from cppreference.com.

 It's important to know how to work with byte strings in C++